 - Integrate seamlessly: Upgrading to new software shouldn’t require an overhaul of your entire IT setup.
 Instead, check if the new software can complement your existing infrastructure – which is essential for cutting costs and minimizing downtime.

 - Evaluate scalability: Does your cloud provider allow scalability in line with your needs?
 Scalability is the main benefit of shifting to the cloud.
-It’s worth reviewing whether you can customize the application to meet your demand patterns or future expansion plans.
+It’s worth reviewing whether you can customize the application to meet your current demand patterns or future expansion plans.

 Finally, to calculate your costs and determine the optimization level, you could use the total cost ownership (TCO) calculator or a similar service to estimate your cost savings over a specific interval.

-The bottom line-optimize tomorrow’s costs today
+The bottom line-optimize tomorrow’s costs today.

 Cloud cost optimization is not a one-time activity but an ongoing process, and cutting cloud expenses is not just the responsibility of IT but the entire organization.